pjeanjean/sle2020-artifact/README.md

 ## Introduction

+You will find in this repository:
-This artifact contains the Eclipse plugins necessary to generates microservices from DSL specifications and a web application to both use theses microservices and reconfigure their deployment.
+ - The Eclipse plugins needed to generates microservices from DSL specifications
+ - A web application allowing both to use these microservices and to reconfigure their deployment

-Scripts are provided to setup a local Kubernetes cluster to be used for the deployment of the microservices.
+ - Scripts to setup a local Kubernetes cluster to be used for the deployment of the microservices
+ - The paper Modular and distributed IDE

-The folder `eval-notebooks` contains the results of our evaluations.
+ - The results of our evaluations in the folder `eval-notebooks` contains

 ## Setup